SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 - These bots inevitably make mistakes, and their ability to recover from those mistakes is poor.
 - developers tend to bet that the cost of hardware will drop over time whereas the cost of labor will rise, and so far they’ve been right.
 - Because of the massive cost savings that generality brings, there is a strong demand for more general methods;
-- capitalist means of production strongly gravitate toward more automation in general.
+- **capitalist means of production strongly gravitate toward more automation in general.**

 #### Accelerating Progress?

-- consumer-facing AI has finally, after many, many decades, crossed the threshold of usefulness.b
+- consumer-facing AI has finally, after many, many decades, crossed the threshold of usefulness.
-- What we’ve seen in the history of AI research is that once one aspect gets automated, other aspects that weren’t recognized earlier tend to reveal themselves as bottlenecks.
+- **What we’ve seen in the history of AI research is that once one aspect gets automated, other aspects that weren’t recognized earlier tend to reveal themselves as bottlenecks.**

 #### Rogue AI?